Silcott/PORTFOLIO-OF-PROJECTS/README.md

 <img align="right" height="270px" width="450px" alt="GIF" src="https://raw.githubusercontent.com/Silcott/PORTFOLIO-OF-PROJECTS/master/PROJECTS/MilitaryUnit/militaryUnits.gif" />

   * **Repository:**  https://github.com/Silcott/PORTFOLIO-OF-PROJECTS/tree/master/PROJECTS/MilitaryUnit
   * **Description:**  Another C# program built with fun!
-Using inheritance, abstraction, classes and objects, I implemented a military unit of tanks.
+Using inheritance, abstraction, classes, and objects, I implemented a military unit of tanks.
 I created several classes of World War 1 and 2 tanks.
-Added the flare of ASCII Text charcters I learned from the animal farm, inputted a little WIN32 defualt sounds, created a fullscreen funtion, and created my first easter egg in a program.
-It wasn;t that hard to find, but I fiqwured it qould be a cool addition.
+Added the flare of ASCII Text characters I learned from the animal farm, inputted a little WIN32 default sounds, created a Fullscreen function, and created my first Easter egg in a program.
+It was not that hard to find, but I figured it would be a cool addition.
 Overall, lots of fun and learned a lot.
 I used dictionary and lists for the first time which turns out to make the ASCII art a lot easier to do animation.
 Enjoy!
-  * **Tools:**  C#
   * **NO. Lines of code:**  1,814

   * ### Console App - Casino - Cards & Roulette